 Back to top

-We use a responsive regulatory approach in the pursuit of our objectives for the regulation of records management and recordkeeping.
-This approach enables us to use coordinated, responsive and risk-informed practices to improve compliance with the requirements of the State Records Act 1998 and the standards issued under the Act.
+State Records NSW uses coordinated, responsive and risk-informed practices to improve compliance with the requirements of the State Records Act and the standards issued under the Act.
+State Records NSW regulatory objectives are to:

 • Assist public offices to be compliant